 Volunteers are needed Monday-Friday each week at the Goodwill Job Connection center.
 Georgia Southern students are a great help reviewing resumes, assisting applicants with online job searches and applications, and providing one-on-one tutoring for ESOL and GED classes.
 9:00 – 6:00 each day, and weekly evening classes.
 Please call for details: Edgar Alamo, 912.667.6677.

 National Church Residences

-Help make a difference in the lives of residents at the Statesboro Summit community!
+Help make a difference in the lives of elderly and disabled residents at the Statesboro Summit community!
 Volunteers are currently needed to lead games, activities and classes, administrative tasks, and offer companionship.
-If you are interested in volunteering please contact: Amanda Lienhard 912-764-3390 (firstname.lastname@example.org)
+If you are interested in volunteering please contact: Amanda Fountain 912-764-3390 (firstname.lastname@example.org)

 Memorial Health Foundation

 Memorial Health Foundation is seeking a volunteer to work with our Development staff.
 Gain fundraising and special events experience, and the opportunity to use your creative talents for a good cause.
 The volunteer performs a variety of administrative, marketing, research and fundraising duties to support the Memorial Health Foundation office.
 Transportation required.

 For more information please contact: Janet Kolbush, Development Outreach Coordinator